pryoritymusic/webpagetest-blog/src/posts/vscode.md

 ## Step 5: Constructing The Extension

 Ufff, pretty long, but now we have all the pre-requisites to construct the extension.
-Let us finally build it
+Let us finally build it.

 ####  Extension Anatomy